COVID-19 has been the single biggest disruption to the global economy in the last decade.

-Co-Op Insurance, a UK insurance company, had completed a category review of their car repairers before the pandemic.
+Co-Op Insurance, a UK insurance company, completed a category review of their car repairers before the pandemic.
+This made the shortcomings in certain areas visible.
 They identified areas where increased flexibility was required to make the services more robust.
 This meant that when 35% of their supply base closed due to the pandemic, they were still able to continue fulfilling customer demands.

 “Even though there were less cars on the road, we still had to provide a service to our customers so we called on the contingency repair network and worked with them to try and physically get repairers in the places where we need them...
 Through agility and speed, we've managed to maintain the capacity all the way through.”
 Andy Johnson, General Manager of Supply Chain, Co-Op insurance.

 This is a service operation, but a lot of companies who rely on products have undertaken ‘lean’ operations.
 According to RapidRatings, 59% of companies in the US only had enough inventory to continue operations for two weeks or less.